 – Integrating biology-based and conventional crop protection

-- Charlotte Klank, EMEA Plant Health R&D leader at FMC Corporation
+Charlotte Klank, EMEA Plant Health R&D leader, FMC Corporation, Germany

-- Jolanda Wijsmuller, Value Chain, Biologics & Minor Crops Manager, Bayer
+Jolanda Wijsmuller, Value Chain, Biologics & Minor Crops Manager, Bayer, Netherlands

 If you would like an exhibition stand at the PBN Symposium 2019 you can read more here.